martinberlin/SHARP_Memory_Display-IDF/README.md

 This is a fork of the Adafruit SHARP Memory Display Arduino Library for Arduino, that is now working when compiled by **idf.py build**

+IMPORTANT: this fork works with the 128x128 LCD but not with the 240x400 still didn't found why.If you know why please open an ossue or make a pull-request to fix it thanks for your help!

 Tested and works great with the Adafruit SHARP Memory Display Breakout Board.
 Pick one up today in the adafruit shop! http://www.adafruit.com/products/1393